Table of Contents

 Welcome to the internet’s most thorough guide on what to do in Porto, Portugal.
 After three months living here, I decided the top 10 attractions wouldn’t cut it.

-Although Porto is a relatively small city, at least compared to Lisbon, there’s plenty to keep you busy from sightseeing in the city centre and Ribeira, port tasting in Vila Nova de Gaia, enjoying the parks and catching spectacular sunsets from the many viewpoints.
+Although it’s a relatively small city, at least compared to Lisbon, Porto is worth visiting because there’s plenty to keep you busy from sightseeing in Ribeira, port tasting in Vila Nova de Gaia, enjoying the parks and catching spectacular sunsets from the many viewpoints.

 Let’s start with the popular places to visit in Porto before moving on to the lesser-visited attractions.